2022 Chinese Champions League: Name Changes

-Qualificated Teams
+Qualified Teams

-According to CMCL's Format & Rules, the leagues organised by the member associations should be round-robin tournament with more than 8 clubs, and at most 4 clubs are eligible to apply for CMCL.
+According to CMCL's Format & Rules, the leagues organised by the member associations should be round-robin tournaments with more than 8 clubs, and at most 4 clubs are eligible to apply for CMCL.
 In fact, of the 57 teams (excludes 4 teams that entered the CMCL Finals last season), only 4 teams, Xiamen Lujian Tiancheng, Suzhou Deehero, Xinjiang Lingmengzhe, and Qingdao Great Star, fully complied with top 4 clubs in their leagues.

 There are 7 teams, which were either competing in the city-level associations or directly recommended by them, then got the qualification of CMCL through the member associations (Fujian FA, Shandong FA and Anhui FA).

 Italic in the Position column means the qualificated competition fixtures is still uncompleted.

-Regional Competitions
+Regional competitions

 The draw for the regional competitions took place on 2 June 2022.